top of page

 opera house interior stage audience.png

-The world of classical music and opera is facing significant challenges in securing adequate support, particularly from governments.
-The recent statements by renowned tenor Jonas Kaufmann have brought renewed attention to these issues.
-Kaufmann has announced that he will not return to perform at the Metropolitan Opera in New York or the Royal Opera House in London, citing concerns about the treatment of musicians and the financial viability of performing at these prestigious venues [1][2].
+The world of classical music and opera faces significant challenges.
+These challenges stem from inadequate support, particularly from governments.
+Recent statements by renowned tenor Jonas Kaufmann have brought renewed attention to these issues.
+Kaufmann announced he will not return to perform at the Metropolitan Opera in New York or the Royal Opera House in London.
+He cites concerns about the treatment of musicians and the financial viability of performing at these prestigious venues [1][2].

 Kaufmann's remarks highlight a broader crisis within the classical music and opera sectors.
-During the COVID-19 pandemic, many musicians faced financial insecurity as performances were canceled or postponed, leaving them without income for extended periods [3].
-This situation forced some to leave their careers or seek alternative support, underscoring the precarious nature of employment in this field.
+During the COVID-19 pandemic, many musicians faced financial insecurity.
+Performances were canceled or postponed, leaving them without income for extended periods [3].
+This situation forced some to leave their careers or seek alternative support.
+It underscores the precarious nature of employment in this field.

 Vienna Opera & Art Song Festival presents its first Liederabend concert at Palais Palffy, featuring performances by renowned singers Boris Martinovich and Diana Elizabeth on April 17, 2026.